postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-microsoft_flow.md

 [![request](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858289.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858289.png)

 Once that is done, click on `New Step → Add an Action` and configure your specific service.
 For this demo, let's connect your Postman Monitor to the Microsoft Flow mobile app.
 So, on every Monitor run, you will receive an in-app notification in the Microsoft Flow mobile app.
-Select `Notifications` from the list of services, and choose the `Send me a mobile notification` action.
+Select `Notifications` from the list of services and choose the `Send me a mobile notification` action.

 [![add action](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858298.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858298.png)

 [![notifications](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858309.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858309.png)

-You can enter you own text that you want to be displayed and also use the content that will be sent by the Postman Monitors.
+You can customize the text notifications by choosing your wording and adding content derived from your Postman Monitor run results.

 [![enter text](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858318.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58858318.png)